br-lemes/dbtool/README.md

 - Display and compare table contents
 - Copy tables between databases
 - Compare database schemas and structures
+- Remove tables from a database
+- Truncate all data from a table
 - SQL query execution support
 - Auto-completion for commands and arguments